EasyLife-HIV-Project/EasyLife/README.md

 1. If the emoji selector is shown, clicking on the TextField can sometimes show both input methods.
 Tracked in https://issuetracker.google.com/164859446

-2. There are only two profiles, clicking on anybody except "me" will show the same data.
+2. There are only two profiles, clicking on anybody except "я" will show the same data.

 ## License
 ```